Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Proof of Results in Section

 where $N (i) = \sum_{j} \mathbb{I}(X_j = i)$ denotes the number that the symbol $i$ is observed in $N$ i.i.d. samples $(X_1, \ldots, X_N)$.
 Then we have that

-We note that the term in RHS is called missing mass in the statistical literature, which is defined as the probability mass of symbols unobserved in the dataset $(X_1, \ldots, X_N)$ \citep{good1953population, mcallester03concentration}.
+We note that the term in RHS is called missing mass in the statistics literature, which is defined as the probability mass of symbols unobserved in the dataset $(X_1, \ldots, X_N)$ \citep{good1953population, mcallester03concentration}.
 Then we have that